OUR PROJECT FUNDING

 As a collective of individuals committed to pushing forward progressive ideals of financial and social equity, both in our industry and in our world, we believe it is critical to offer transparency in our funding and sustainability measures.
 We hope that this practice provides clarity and understanding both for those within our industry and for those outside it who are interested in supporting our work and the work of artists in our region and beyond.

-We currently pay our primary dance collaborators a flat stipend per weekly rehearsals, tech/dress rehearsals, and performance dates.
-Because of this "flat rate" method, hourly wages vary slightly, but average to approximately $13.50/hour.
+We currently pay our primary dance collaborators an hourly rate of $14/hour for all time spent in class and in rehearsal.
 For technical rehearsals, our dancers are paid a $50 flat rate per day, and for performances, our dancers are paid a $100 flat rate per day.

 We hope to grow to accommodate the following pay structure within the next two years: